nus-cs2113-AY2425S1/ip/docs/README.md

 ```

 ## Add event
-Adds an event with a start and end time to the task list.
+Add an event with a start and end time to the task list.

 > Command: event [description] /from [start time] /to [end time]